Transport for NSW response to COVID-19 for the freight industry

 NSW has temporarily closed its border with Victoria to limit the spread of COVID-19

 Road and Rail Freight

 Freight and transport operators require a current border entry permit issued by Service NSW to enter NSW from Victoria.
-Please note that any permits issued before 4pm on Tuesday 21 July 2020 have now expired and are no longer valid.
-New permits are valid for 14 days.

 We are reminding all operators to be conscious of the significantly increased health risk in Victoria, to please take extra care and ensure that you are vigilant in practising physical distancing, minimising contact and maintaining good hygiene practices to limit the spread of the Coronavirus.

 Operators are reminded that any worker who is feeling unwell or displaying any symptoms of COVID-19 should not attend work, should be tested immediately and must self-isolate while waiting for results.

 While all efforts are being made to ensure freight moves as efficiently as possible, operators are encouraged to plan ahead as some delays may be experienced and to factor this into fatigue management plans.

 Go to the Live Traffic website for the latest traffic information.